-Roll the hot dog 90 degrees, and repeat, slicing lengthwise in half but leaving the 2 inches connected at one end.
+Roll the hot dog 90 degrees and slice again in half lengthwise, leaving the 2 inches connected at one end.
 You should now have four legs for the octopus.Continue to 4 of 6 below.

 04 of 06

-Of course, an octopus has eight legs, so carefully cut each of the four hot dog legs in half.
-This is where a sharp boning knife is essential because the legs will be thin and fragile with some hot dogs.
+To create eight legs, carefully cut each of the four hot dog legs in half.
+This is where a sharp boning knife is essential because the legs can be thin and fragile with some types of hot dogs.

 05 of 06

-Place the hot dog with arms spread on a microwave-safe plate and microwave on high for 30 to 40 seconds.
-The arms will get curly and the head will plump.
-You can also cook the weiner in a steamer basket until heated through, being sure to spread out the legs before steaming.
+Place the hot dog on a microwave-safe plate and spread out the legs.
+Microwave on high for 30 to 40 seconds.
+The arms will get curly, and the head will plump.
+You can also cook the hot dog in a steamer basket until heated through, being sure to spread out the legs before steaming.

 06 of 06

 Serve the hot dog octopus over baked beans, easy macaroni and cheese, or scrambled eggs.
 Steamed green vegetables or a fresh salad can become ocean vegetation and coral, creating an underwater setting while assuring the kids get a balanced meal.
 Zoodles or green-tinted ramen can act as seaweed, the perfect bed for the octopus to sit on.